VPraharsha03/voice-assisted-gmail-fetcher/README.md

 # Voice Assisted Mail Reader
-A voice assisted mail reader based on IMAP and Google Web Speech API written in Python that fetches and displays mails based on verbal commands.
+A voice assisted mail reader based on IMAP email protocol and Google Web Speech API written in Python that fetches and displays mails from a label/mailbox based on verbal commands.

 ## Instructions:
 * Enable IMAP for Gmail account